chrishengler/twaddle/docs/runner.md

 The TwaddleRunner class is the intended interface by which users interact with Twaddle.

-It is imported from `twaddle.runner` and accepts two arguments on instantiation:
+It is imported from `twaddle.runner` and accepts three arguments on instantiation:

 `runner = TwaddleRunner(<path>, <persistent>)`